walt-id/waltid-identity/waltid-libraries/credentials/waltid-mdoc-proximity-mobile/docs/adr/0002-nfc-building-block-selection.md

 the same state machines, and platform APIs do not leak into common code or the public Wallet SDK contract.

+Apple's presentment-intent assertion is an optional, short-lived suppression of the default contactless app, not an HCE capability prerequisite.
+The Swift adapter attempts to acquire it only for the user-started presentation, holds it while valid, never renews it without a fresh user action, and keeps the eligible `CardSession` independent of assertion failure or expiry.

 Physical Android evidence proves conventional Negotiated Handover into a reader-selected BLE bearer, review and consent, response delivery, and deterministic completion.
 Provisional NFCv2 remains host-tested until a compatible physical reader run is recorded.
-Positive iOS card-emulation evidence remains gated by Apple's managed entitlement, AID approval, provisioning, and an eligible signed device environment.
+Positive iOS card-emulation evidence remains gated by regenerated provisioning profiles containing Apple's newly approved HCE capability and AIDs, followed by an eligible signed-device run with NFC reader hardware.

 This ADR does not claim final ISO or platform conformance.
-Final qualification requires the missing authoritative source reconciliation, the remaining interoperability matrix, and separately approved positive iOS evidence.
+Final qualification requires reconciling the now-public ISO/IEC TS 18013-6:2025 test appendices while preserving the still-missing normative TS text boundary, completing the remaining interoperability matrix, and recording positive iOS evidence.